 Computer Information Systems

-The master’s degree in computer information systems is a 33-hour program that enhances your skills for a career in network, database or systems administration, programming, project management, software engineering and other related fields.
+The master’s degree in computer information systems is a 33 credit-hour program that hones your talents for a career in programming, project management, software engineering, and other related fields.

 Graduate Program Requirements

 - CIS 530: Information Technology Infrastructure - 3 hrs.

 - C S 571: Database Management Systems - 3 hrs.

 - CIS 575: Computer Information Systems Analysis.
 Design and Integration - 3 hrs.

 - CIS 591: CIS and IT Project Management - 3 hrs.

 - You must take three courses from one of the concentrations offered by the department.

 Note: At least 21 of the 33 semester hours must be earned in courses labeled as CIS.
 At most, six hours may be earned in approved courses other than those labeled CS or CIS.